se-for-sci/se-for-sci.github.io/content/week5/typing.md

   Differs in that it does inference on untyped functions, and tries not to be more strict than runtime.

-Together, these form the "big four" type checkers, and representatives from all four projects are part of the typing mailing lists for Python, and have say on all new features related to typing.
+Together, these form the "big four" type checkers.
+Representatives from all four projects are part of the typing mailing lists for Python and have say on new features related to typing.

 If you don't know which to pick, use mypy.
 It's the easiest to run, often the "lowest common denominator" for features, and it's what your dependencies are